Monogramm/docker-dolibarr/README.md

         volumes:
             - ./dolibarr_html:/var/www/html
             - ./dolibarr_docs:/var/www/documents
+            - ./dolibarr_scripts:/var/www/scripts
 ```

 Then run all services `docker-compose up -d`.
 Now, go to http://localhost:80/install to access the new Dolibarr installation wizard.
-In this example, the Dolibarr documents, HTML and database will all be stored locally in the following folders:
+In this example, the Dolibarr scripts, documents, HTML and database will all be stored locally in the following folders:
+* `./dolibarr_scripts`
 * `./dolibarr_docs`
 * `./dolibarr_html`
 * `./dolibarr_db`